 2010-2012: Stem Cells and Induced Pluripotent Stem Cells Unit , Mouse Embryo Micromanipulation Manager, CMRB, Barcelona, Spain.

 2008-2010: Senior Technician , CMRB, Barcelona, Spain.

 2004-2008: PhD in Stem Cell Biology.
 University Of Edinburgh, Edinburgh, UK

 2004: Research Assistant at Stem Cell Sciences (UK) Ltd., Edinburgh, UK.

 2003: Research Associate at The Wellcome Trust Center for Cell Biology, University of Edinburgh, Edinburgh, UK.

 1999-2003: Bachelors Degree in Biochemistry, Universitat de Barcelona, Barrcelona, Spain.

 The new Tissue Engineering technological platform offers its services to both CRG and EMBL Barcelona site members.
-With this purpose, premises have been refurbished and first equipment has been installed, thanks to the co-funding from European Regional Development Funds OP 2014-2020 in Catalonia (reference IU16-005537).
+With this purpose, premises have been refurbished and first equipment has been installed, thanks to the co-funding from the European Regional Development Funds OP 2014-2020 in Catalonia (reference IU16-005537).
 Suitable technical staff has also been hired to run the facility.